InternationalTradeAdministration/developerportal/_posts/2013-08-21-ita-office-locations.markdown

 The output format for this API is JSON.

 ##Request Methods
-You may do a full text search of the Offices & Centers API API using the following URL template:
+You may query the Offices & Centers API API using the following URL templates:
 ###Full Text Search

     http://api.trade.gov/ita_office_locations/search.json?q={term}